IBM/build-a-time-series-model-using-fp-predict-plus/README.md

 ## Summary

-In summary, this tutorial helps you to understand how to perform time-series analysis with Red Hat Market Place using the FP Predict + Operator.
+In summary, this tutorial helps you to understand how to perform time-series analysis using the FP Predict + Operator hosted on Red Hat Market Place.